shazaum/pipehub.github.io/website/versioned_docs/version-0.1.0/getting-started.md

 A real example of a pipe can be found [here](https://github.com/pipehub/sample).

 ## Running
+First, you need to define a host at `/etc/hosts` so PipeHub can get the request.
+If you're using the config example, you should define: `google 127.0.0.1`.

 ### From source
 > Please, note that this project is at constant evolution, the master branch may be broken or the provided examples may be different.
 For a more accurate documentation access https://pipehub.io/docs/next/introduction.
 >